-Science has become such an integral part of everyday experience that a comprehensive knowledge of Science has become more necessary for each person to be able to understand the world around them and to make informed decisions about a wide range of everyday activities.
-There are so many new developments and many of these require informed ethical decisions – from global warming to the cost of medicines, to genetic engineering to name a few!
-We must all become capable and informed enough to take part in these decisions.
+Science has become such an integral part of everyday experience that a comprehensive knowledge of Science has become more necessary for each person to be able to understand the world around them.
+This knowledge enables us to make informed decisions about a wide range of everyday activities.
+There are so many new technological and medical developments, as well as threats to our environment, and many of these require informed ethical decisions – from global warming to the cost of medicines, genetic engineering to the use of robots, to name a few!
+We must all become capable and informed enough to take part in these discussions and decisions about these issues.
 No longer can anyone abandon the study of Science simply because they do not imagine themselves following a Science-based career.
 The Science that students undertake at Sacred Heart College is directed at arming them with the information and skills to be able to make a meaningful contribution to society in the 21st century.

 Years 7 to 10